Skip to main content

 Infractions

 Like misdemeanors, infractions are often defined in very broad language.
-For example, Arizona defines them as offenses "without either designation as a felony or a misdemeanor or specification of the classification or the penalty is a petty offense."
+For example, Arizona defines infractions as offenses "without either designation as a felony or a misdemeanor or specification of the classification or the penalty is a petty offense."

-Common Examples Of Infractions
+Common Examples of Infractions

 • Littering